Gweihir/gweihir-chainlink-external-adapter/README.md

       env:
         CHAINLINK_LINK_ADDRESS: <LINK-contract-address>
     ```
     The `POSTGRES_STORAGE_DIR` should point to a directory that will be populated with the Postgres data.
 For example, `/Users/guy/gweihir/gweihir-chainlink-external-adapter/postgres-data`.
+Make sure this directory exists before installing the Helm chart.
     The `CHAINLINK_LINK_ADDRESS` should be set to the Ethereum contract address to the locally deployed LINK smart contract which can be found in `./config/addr.json`.
 1. Stand up Postgres and a Chainlink node with Kubernetes and Helm:
     ```